AustenLamacraft/audio-mps/README.md

 * model.py

-It defines our RNN model.
+It defines our RNN model and contains other methods, to sample from the trained model for example.

 * training.py